Observational Cohort Study of Oral Mycobiome and Interkingdom Interactions over the Course of Induction Therapy for Leukemia

 Curator: William Lam

-Abundance in Group 1: increased abundance in bacterial infections
+Abundance in Group 1: increased abundance in Patients with bacterial infections at T3

 NCBI Quality ControlLinks